 The 1867 Sanctuary at Ewing, as it is now known, is still a beautiful gathering place, and is currently being maintained and cared for by Preservation New Jersey (PNJ), the state’s only member-supported, statewide 501(c)(3) non-profit historic preservation advocacy, education and assistance organization.
 PNJ assumed total responsibility for the restoration, rehabilitation and re-use of the landmark structure in May of 2012 through a 50-year lease, and has made the Sanctuary a model of the adaptive use of historic structures.

-No longer strictly a “church,” the stunning, 200-seat, ADA-accessible gathering place now serves the central New Jersey and Bucks County PA region as an impressive mid-sized arts and cultural center, which hosts concerts, recitals, theater, entertainment, exhibits – and, of course, dedications, weddings, memorial services, and other ecumenical and interfaith activities.
+No longer strictly a “church,” the stunning, 200-seat, wheelchair-accessible gathering place now serves the central New Jersey and Bucks County PA region as an impressive mid-sized arts and cultural center, which hosts concerts, recitals, theater, entertainment, exhibits – and, of course, dedications, weddings, memorial services, and other ecumenical and interfaith activities.
 Located at 101 Scotch Road in Ewing Township, Mercer County, New Jersey, it is easily reached from routes I-95, NJ 29, 31, and US 1 and 206.

 Preservation New Jersey and the members of its 1867 Sanctuary Committee are dedicated to our overall mission to: